mohamed-karawia/mohamed-karawia/README.md

 <!--
 **mohamed-karawia/mohamed-karawia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->
-I'm an innovative Front End Developer, Creative problem solver with 1 year of experience building and maintaining responsive websites.
-Proficient in HTML, CSS, JavaScript, Vue.js and React.js; plus modern libraries and frameworks.
-Passionate about usability.
+I'm an innovative Front End Developer, Creative problem solver with 2 year of experience building and maintaining responsive websites.
+Proficient in HTML, CSS, JavaScript,intermediate level Vue.js and lately i've been studying React.js to furhter expand my knowledge. plus modern UI libraries and frameworks such as Bootstrap and tailwind. i give a high importance to writing clean, readable and reusable code .

 ## Contact me: